raghavbali/raghavbali.github.io/_posts/2016-11-13-linear-regression.md

   + B: slope of the line

+## The Classic Height-Weight Example

+![alt text][sample_ols]
+As is the common perception, weight and height are related parameters for us humans.
+The taller you are the heavier you get (well, usually and not always :) ).

+As can be seen from the above dummy data set, the argument seems to be true.
 Continuing with our _Height-Weight_ sample data set, let us apply some linear regression concepts.
 The sample data set contains the weight and height measurements of a sample population (these values have been generated randomly for demo purposes).

-As mentioned earlier, Regression is the analysis of independent and dependent variables, in our current example, we have the variable _weight_ which depends on _height_ of a person.
-Thus, weight is the dependent while height is independent.
+By now we know that Regression is the analysis of _independent_ and _dependent_ variables, in our current example, we have the variable _weight_ which depends on _height_ of a person.
+Thus, weight is the _dependent_ while height is _independent_.

-From the above plot, we can roughly say that the weight of a person increases with his/her height.
 We could use this information to predict/guess the weight of a person whose height we know.
 To formalize this behavior, we can draw a line through the data points to depict this relationship.
 The relationship can be depicted as:

 > weight = A + B.height

 We can obtain different lines for different settings of _A and B_.
-But now the question arises, which line represents the relationship most correctly and what values of these variables help us predict an unknown person's weight given his/her height?
+But now the question arises, which line represents the relationship most correctly?
+For what values of these variables will be able to predict an unknown person's weight given his/her height?
 Luckily, we have a few data points which we can utilize to get as close a prediction as possible.

+### The Best Fit

+The line which best fits our _Height-Weight_ relationship would require a bit of experimentation.
+Let us denote the data set containing height and weight of people as ```D```, which contains data points in the form of ```(h,w)``` for each person.
+We also denote the set of all know heights as ```H``` and all known weights as ```W```.

+Now, the experiment can be designed as follows:
+  + Let us start with a line between the lowest point and the highest point in the scatter plot (least height-weight and max height-weight respectively).
+This particular line would have certain intercept and slope, i.e. ```A``` and ```B``` respectively (say a' and b').
+  + For this line we calculate _weight_ for each person's _height_ we have in the set ```H```.
+Let these set of weights be denoted as ```W'```.
+  + Since we already have weights for all people in our dataset, we compare how _off_ the weights in``` w'``` are with respect to ```W```.
+Let this difference between _observed_ and _actual_ values of weight be denoted as error ```E```.

 Fitting a line would give us a average/central behavior.
 But how do we fit the best line?